cozel6/Medical-Clinic/README.md

 3. **List Availabilities**: View a doctor’s available slots.
 4. **Set Diagnostic**: Add diagnosis to an appointment.
 5. **Prescribe Treatment**: Attach a treatment to an appointment.
-6. **Filter Appointments**: List appointments for a doctor on a given date.

 ---

 ## ⚙️ Prerequisites